-When I started crocheting, one of my favorite things to make were crochet flowers.
+When I started crocheting, some of my favorite things to make were crochet flowers.
 They were quick, easy, and they gave me a chance to try different techniques in bite-sized patterns.
 If you’re not seeing the image you came for, it might be because I’ve updated this post!
-This has been one of my favorite posts, but some of the patterns were no longer available.
+This has been one of my favorite poets, but some of the patterns were no longer available.
 So I’ve updated it with even more free crochet flower patterns, new images, and better-written patterns that you’re going to love!

 P.S.
 All these patterns and images belong to their original owners (linked).
 I didn’t create these; I just wanted to share their lovely work!